Home gardening accounts for nearly 80 million pounds of pesticides used per year in North America.

-Mulch and Compost
+2. Mulch and Compost

-Clear a Perimeter
+3. Clear a Perimeter

 Be sure to keep your garden area clear of debris and things that will attract insects.
 If you have fruit trees near your garden, dispose of any fallen or rotting fruit immediately.

 Mix up your garden beds with a variety of plant types interspersed throughout.
-This makes it difficult for plant specific pests to propagate and spread throughout your garden bed.
+This makes it difficult for plant-specific pests to propagate and spread throughout your garden bed.

 If you’ve used your gardening tools on infected plants, be sure to sterilize them before using them on healthy plants.

 Finally, you can call on the power of nature itself to help you in your fight.
-By attracting or purchasing insects which feast upon the particular pests that are bothering your plants, you can naturally remove them.
+By attracting or purchasing insects that feast upon the pests that are bothering your plants, you can naturally remove them.

 Ants will generally not cross a line of diatomaceous earth, nor will most insects.
 It doesn’t affect earthworms at all, or, unfortunately, slugs.

 Sprays made with natural soaps are also effective against small, soft-bodied insects, like aphids and spider mites, and will destroy the eggs of larger insects as well.

 There are a few variations on a theme you can concoct to keep those pesky pest devils at bay.
-Depending on the severity of your garden pests, you can try a mixture of garlic, hot peppers, baking powder or plain old soap.
+Depending on the severity of your garden pests, you can try a mixture of garlic, hot peppers, baking powder, or plain old soap.

 Solutions for Specific Pests

-Whether it’s aphids, slugs, snails or rabbits, there are few things you can do to keep nature’s destructive intruders at bay.
+Whether it’s aphids, slugs, snails, or rabbits, there are a few things you can do to keep nature’s destructive intruders at bay.

-Small, soft insects that use their needle-like mouths to suck the sap whilst simultaneously injecting the plant with their own toxic saliva, they are astonishingly BORN pregnant so multiply very quickly!
+Small, soft insects that use their needle-like mouths to suck the sap whilst simultaneously injecting the plant with their own toxic saliva.
+They are astonishingly BORN pregnant, so they multiply very quickly!

-Usually identified by their oozing, slimy trails and bite marks on your plants where they’ve slithered out for a midnight chomp, they generally hide in the shadows during the day and emerge for a night time nosh-up.
+Usually identified by their oozing, slimy trails, and bite marks on your plants where they’ve slithered out for a midnight chomp, they generally hide in the shadows during the day and emerge for a nighttime nosh-up.

-Because they have soft bellies, crushed up, scattered egg shells around the affected plants are like sliding over razor blades to them.
+Because they have soft bellies, crushed up, scattered eggshells around, the affected plants are like sliding over razor blades to them.

-Slugs can also be controlled with barriers of fine sand, and copper wire or tape.
+Slugs can also be controlled with barriers of fine sand and copper wire or tape.
 Ensure that the wire or tape is not uphill from any plants, or water that contacts the copper could drain into the plants, injuring or killing them.

-Additionally, beetles, toads and lizards are all natural enemies of these slimy interlopers.
+Additionally, beetles, toads, and lizards are all-natural enemies of these slimy interlopers.

-Forget sweetly nostalgic reminiscences of Watership Down or cute tales of Peter Rabbit, those floppy eared fellas might be cute but they’re also relentless, persistent, sneaky, and fast!
+Forget sweetly nostalgic reminiscences of Watership Down or cute tales of Peter Rabbit, those floppy-eared fellas might be cute, but they’re also relentless, persistent, sneaky, and fast!

-A good defence against these furry and hungry hoppers is to surround the affected patch with fencing similar to chicken wire.
+A good defense against these furry and hungry hoppers is to surround the affected patch with fencing similar to chicken wire.

 Caterpillars are the split personalities of the gardening world whose double life is both a blessing and curse to the gardener.

-As caterpillars they’re relentless furry worms with a greedy appetite, but one way to get rid of them is simply to pick them up and move them away from the garden.
+As caterpillars, they’re relentless furry worms with a greedy appetite, but one way to get rid of them is simply to pick them up and move them away from the garden.

 However, once they’ve metamorphosed into beautiful butterflies or fluttering moths, you can leave them alone as then they’re your horticultural collaborators, deterring pests and helping your perennials bloom.